 The School Council is the governing body of the school.
 The primary purpose of the School Council is to help the school to provide the best possible education for all its students.
 The School Council is accountable to the ESF, the parents and the community.
 It works to develop effective working relationships between staff, parents, ESF management, other schools and the wider community.
 The School Council meets regularly throughout the academic year.

-The members of the School Council for the academic year 2016-17 are:
+The members of the School Council for the academic year 2020-21 are:

-Virginia Morris, Council Chair
+Linda Csellak, Council Chair